-Join Thanassis Pozantzis for an in-depth discussion in this video Visualization, part of Dynamics in CINEMA 4D.
+Join Thanassis Pozantzis for an in-depth discussion in this video Visualization, part of Cinema 4D: Dynamics.

 …I will take a small detour now and show you…a little helper that the dynamic system has in Cinema 4D.…Let's create a group of the usual suspects,…cube, cone, cylinder, and sphere.…Let me turn on my lines.…I'll select all the objects, raise them above the floor, add the floor, and then…as usual select all the objects, right click > Simulation Rags > Rigid Body.…